FoI

 Common name: Mysore Asystasia

-Botanical name: Asystasia mysurensis Family: Acanthaceae (Acanthus family)
+Botanical name: Asystasia mysorensis Family: Acanthaceae (Acanthus family)

-Mysore Asystasia is a very rare erect herb, 1 m tall, with quadrangular, 3-forked, knotted stem.
+Mysore Asystasia is an erect herb, 1 m tall, with quadrangular, 3-forked, knotted stem.
 Leaves are large, elliptic-oblong, pointed, suddenly narrowing into a 1 inch long leaf stalk.
 Leaves are roughish above, hairy on the nerves beneath.
 Short flower spikes are borne at the top, singly.
 Flowers are stalkless, white, shorter than bracts.
 Flowers are 2-lipped, upper lip 4-lobed, and the lower one unlobed.
 Bracts and bracteoles are lanceshaped, leaf-like, 3-nerved, hairy.
+Mysore Asystasia is naive to Ethiopia to S. Africa, Yemen, India.

 • Is this flower misidentified?
 If yes,